FreeLanguageTools/vocabsieve/README.md

 In the meantime, users should simply use `pip3` to install VocabSieve: `pip3 install --user vocabsieve`.

 This should install an executable and a desktop icon and behave like any other GUI application you may have.

-**USERS**: If you want to install it, go to [Releases](https://github.com/FreeLanguageTools/vocabsieve/releases/) and from the latest release, download the appropriate file for your operating system.

 ## Development
 To run from source, simply use `pip3 -r requirements.txt` and then `python3 vocabsieve.py`.